-8.0 Background
+3.0 Background information

-- 8.1 The Gambling Act received Royal Assent on 7th April 2005.
+- 3.1 The Gambling Act received Royal Assent on 7th April 2005.
 It put in place a comprehensive new framework for the regulation of gambling.
-The act has the following stated objectives: - (a) Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - (b) Ensuring that gambling is conducted in a fair and open way. - (c) Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 8.2 The licensing authority is responsible for the licensing of gambling premises, permits and registrations, the Gambling Commission issue all other associated licences (Operating and Personal Licences). - 8.3 The Act places a duty on the licensing authority to determine its statement of principles with respect to the exercise of its functions, and to publish that statement before it starts the exercise of those functions. - 8.4 During this three year period, the policy must be kept under review and the licensing authority may make any revisions to it as it considers necessary. - 8.5 The first statutory three year period began on the 31st January 2007.
-The current statement of principles is given as Appendix 1. - 8.6 Before the licensing authority determines its statement of principles for the next three years it must have consulted those persons listed in Section 349(3) of the act:
+The act has the following stated objectives: - (a) Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - (b) Ensuring that gambling is conducted in a fair and open way. - (c) Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 3.2 The licensing authority is responsible for the licensing of gambling premises, permits and registrations, the Gambling Commission issue all other associated licences (Operating and Personal Licences).

-(a) The Chief Officer of Police.
+- 3.3 The Act places a duty on the licensing authority to determine its statement of principles with respect to the exercise of its functions, and to publish that statement before it starts the exercise of those functions. - 3.4 During this three year period, the policy must be kept under review and the licensing authority may make any revisions to it as it considers necessary. - 3.5 The first statutory three year period began on the 31st January 2007.
+The current statement of principles which was effective from January 2010 is given as Appendix 1. - 3.6 Before the licensing authority determines its statement of principles for the next three years it must have consulted those persons listed in Section 349(3) of the act: - (a) The Chief Officer of Police.